 Good morning!
 The coffee is ready...I like mine to be about the same color as my hair, so I'll take the cup on the left :) Our favorite brew is White Cloud breakfast blend.

 We popped into the Olive Garden for a quick lunch and to explore the new menu items.
 Above is seafood brodetto.
 Similar to a cioppino, but the broth has saffron in it and is milder.
 Full of shrimp, scallops, tilapia and spinach.
 I really liked this dish.
+My husband's lunch is above and our friend's lunch below.
+I was so focused on my own lunch, I didn't really pay much attention to what they ordered :) I know the dish below is seafood Portofino.

 Zucchini, beans, red bell peppers, summer squash, carrots and a little bit of onion tossed in melted butter with minced garlic and dusted with a little seasoned salt and oregano.
 Grill this on high so the flames can caramelize the natural sugars in this yummy veggies.